Hillaal/Practicing-C-/Question-8/README.md

-### Write a program that takes three integers, and prints out the smallest number
+### Write a program that reads a positive integer and checks if it is a perfect square.